docusign/sfdc-recipe-auto-provisioning/README.md

 * Click Settings, and enter "critical" in the Quik Find box.
 Select **Critical Updates**
 * Deactivate the Critical Update "Require TLS 1.1 or higher for HTTPS connections"

+Or better, upgrade your Python environment to the latest 2.7 release and libraries.
+This app *does* use TLS 1.1 correctly with Salesforce if the app's stack has been updated.

 ## Have a question?
 Pull request?
 If you have a question about the Signature REST API, please use StackOverflow and tag your question with `docusignapi`